#155 closed enhancement

 Blocked by: | Blocking: |

-The first is that IE supports getElementsByTagName incorrectly, and treats prefixes as part of the tag name.
-Using rev 234, lines 1228-1233 could be replaced with this:
+treats prefixes as part of the tag name.
+Using rev 234, lines 1228-1233

-for ( var i = 0; i < ret.length; i++ ) { // create an array of tagnames to search for var tags = {}; // fix for IE leaving in node prefixes if (jQuery.browser.msie && ret[i].xml !== undefined && m[2] != '*') for (var regex = new RegExp('</?((?:[^:]+:)?' + m[2] + ')\b', 'g'), tag; (tag = regex.exec(ret[i].xml)) != null; tags[tag[1]] = true); else tags[m[2]] = true; for ( var tag in tags ) r = jQuery.merge( r, tag == "*" ? jQuery.getAll(ret[i]) : ret[i].getElementsByTagName(tag)); }
+for ( var i = 0; i < ret.length; i++ ) { // create an array of tagnames to search for var tags = {}; // fix for IE leaving in node prefixes if (jQuery.browser.msie && ret[i].xml !== undefined && m[2] != '*') for (var regex = new RegExp('</?((?:[^:]+:)?' + m[2] + ')\\b', 'g'), tag; (tag = regex.exec(ret[i].xml)) != null; tags[tag[1]] = true); else tags[m[2]] = true; for ( var tag in tags ) r = jQuery.merge( r, tag == "*" ? jQuery.getAll(ret[i]) : ret[i].getElementsByTagName(tag)); }

-The second issue is that jQuery prevents nodes with prefixes from being preserved in the filter function, specifically because of line 1014:
+The second issue is that jQuery prevents nodes with prefixes from being

 "": "m[2]== '*'||a.nodeName.toUpperCase()==m[2].toUpperCase()",